slint-ui/slint/docs/reference/src/language/syntax/types.md

 ### Radial Gradients

-Radial gradients are like linear gradiants but the colors are interpolated circularly instead of along a line.
-To describe a radial gradiant, use the `@radial-gradient` macro with the following signature:
+Radial gradients are like linear gradients but the colors are interpolated circularly instead of along a line.
+To describe a radial gradient, use the `@radial-gradient` macro with the following signature:

 **`@radial-gradient(circle, color percentage, color percentage, ...)`**